 Just like Australia, Germany is one of the countries that counts the number of attempts as the number of backlogs.
 The universities are not very accepting about the backlogs.
 Top universities in Germany, along with many public universities would not accept students with backlogs.
 However, there are some institutions in Germany that accept applications of the students with 5 backlogs/attempts.
 A frequently asked question would be, how many backlogs are allowed for MS in Germany?
 The answer to this depends a lot on the type of university and profile of the students.
 Sometimes, having significant experience in the field of study helps.

 Study in the USA with Backlogs:

 Most of the Universities in USA prefer the applications with zero backlogs.
-As the US universities are already competitive, backlogs further put students back in the line.
+As the US universities are already competitive, there are only a few universities accepting backlogs in USA.
 The top universities do not give preference to applications with backlogs.
 Apart from the top universities, some universities consider the applications with 5 to 8 backlogs.
 The higher the backlog count goes, one needs to score higher in the GRE.
 A number of universities in USA prefer high GRE scores, and if you have scored enough, the 5 to 7 backlogs can be accepted.

 Study in the UK with Backlogs: